jayfray12/DataSynthesis/DataTier/DataSynthesis-DataTier-Setup.md

 In order to enable resources to have independence we have included several directories underneath the DataTier/MySQL directory as follows:

-- MySQL-DataLoad: We have published all the files needed to load the database (or you can use the dump file).
+- MySQL-DataSeeding: We have published all the files needed to load the database (or you can use the dump file).
 We have used both ways.
 This directory contains all the SQL files and a configured source load script.
+You will find two specific sub directories here DataSynthesis-Load-Full which has billions of attributes generically created and able to help you jump start and DataSynthesis-Load-Small the is a much smaller footprint designed typically for container based implementations looking to leverage and test the platform.
+Either way using the APIs and platform it is extensible.
+We recommend you use the latest versioned scripts for loading activities.
+We have also included a <version>-Linux for all other than Windows operating systems.
+The scripts could take some work to setup based on security and environment!!!
 - MySQL-DDL: We publish all every export of the database we do as a complete DDL
 - MySQL-DBDumps: Single dump files that can be restored to help with setting up the database with all the data.